 Spencer Nilsen, 1993

-Like few other composers, Spencer Nilsen has left his mark on Sega CD music, thanks to his numerous works for the platform – and none is more impressive than Ecco the Dolphin.
-Harnessing Sega’s significant financial support and enthusiasm for the Sega CD’s audio capacities, Nilsen amassed thirty synthesisers and keyboards to write one of the most popular Western game soundtracks of the early 1990s, inspired by his fondness for the ocean and its creatures.
+Like few other composers, Spencer Nilsen left a clear fingerprint on Sega CD music — and none of his work for the platform is more impressive than Ecco the Dolphin.
+Backed by Sega’s enthusiasm for the system’s audio capabilities, Nilsen reportedly assembled a small arsenal of synthesisers and keyboards to craft one of the early 1990s’ defining Western game soundtracks, fuelled by his affection for the ocean and its creatures.

 Eye of the Beholder Soundtrack